 Reducing Urban Heat Islands: Compendium of Strategies (October 2008) describes the causes and impacts of summertime urban heat islands and promotes strategies for lowering temperatures in U.S. communities.
 It provides an overview of heat islands, how they form, and their impacts, and describes key urban heat island reduction strategies in depth.
 It also describes voluntary and policy efforts undertaken by state and local governments to mitigate urban heat islands.

 U.S. Environmental Protection Agency.
 2008.
 Reducing urban heat islands: Compendium of strategies.
 Draft. https://www.epa.gov/heat-islands/heat-island-compendium.

-Please note that the Cool Pavements chapter was updated in 2012; citations for that chapter should list the publication date as 2012.You may need a PDF reader to view files on this page.
+Please note that the Cool Pavements chapter was updated in 2012; citations for that chapter should list the publication date as 2012.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.